 An introduction to the language of Medicine.
 The roots, prefixes and suffixes meanings, and their combination to build medical vocabulary.
 (2 hrs. lecture, 2 hrs.
 Lab.).
-Prerequisites: HSC 1000 C lecture, 2 hrs.
-Lab.).
-Prerequisites: HSC 1531C, BSC 1085C, BSC 1086C
+Prerequisites: HSC 1000 C

 HSC - 2149 C GENERAL PHARMACOLOGY FOR HEALTH PROF. (3 credits)